adobe/aepsdk-roku/Documentation/api-reference.md

 > [!IMPORTANT]
 > The AEP task node performs the core logic of the SDK.
 Typically, a Roku project maintains only one instance of the AEP task node.

-It's recommended to first call this function without passing an argument within the scene script.
+It's recommended to first call AdobeAEPSDKInit() without passing an argument within the scene script.
 It initializes a new AEP task node and creates an associated SDK instance.
 Then, the task node instance can be retrieved via the getTaskNode() API.

 For example:
 ```brightscript